awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Integrating.Authorizing.IAM.AddRoleToDBCluster.md

    PROMPT> aws rds reboot-db-instance --db-instance-identifier my-cluster-primary
    ```

-   When the instance has rebooted, your IAM roles will be associated with your DB cluster\.
+   When the instance has rebooted, your IAM roles are associated with your DB cluster\.

    For more information about cluster parameter groups, see [Amazon Aurora MySQL Parameters](AuroraMySQL.Reference.md#AuroraMySQL.Reference.ParameterGroups)\.